zhenga8533/bbvw-wiki/docs/pokemon/samurott-hisui.md

 ### Sprites

-Samurott-Hisui has no sprites available in Blaze Black/Volt White.
+Samurott Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries